dnsimple/dnsimple-support/content/articles/secondary-dns-dnsimple-as-secondary.markdown

 - Production: `3.12.234.2`
 - Sandbox: `3.142.158.214`

+## Ensuring the domain is delegated through both providers for greater redundancy

-### 2. Add our name servers at your primary DNS provider
+### 1. Update the NS record set at your Primary DNS provider

-Ensure that some of [our name servers](/articles/dnsimple-nameservers/) are added to the domain's delegation at your registrar.
+Ensure that some of [our name servers](/articles/dnsimple-nameservers/) are among the set of NS records present at the zone.

+Example of what the set of NS records may look like:

+- `NS example.com ns1.primary.com`
+- `NS example.com ns2.primary.com`
+- `NS example.com ns3.primary.com`
+- `NS example.com ns1.dnsimple.com`
+- `NS example.com ns2.dnsimple.com`
+- `NS example.com ns3.dnsimple.com`

+### 2. Delegate the domain through both DNS providers at your domain's registrar

+The domain name's owner must update the delegation at the domain registrar with a mix of name servers from both your primary DNS provider [and DNSimple](/articles/dnsimple-nameservers/).
+The list of name servers should match those used for the NS record set (see previous step).

+Once this is in place, DNS queries for that domain will be randomly answered by any of the two providers, effectively achieving greater redundancy.

-Example of what the name server may look like:
+Example of what the name servers may look like:
 - `ns1.primary.com`
 - `ns2.primary.com`
 - `ns3.primary.com`
-- `ns4.primary.com`
 - `ns1.dnsimple.com`
 - `ns2.dnsimple.com`
+- `ns3.dnsimple.com`